 With open enrollment 2015 less than a month away now, brokers are preparing for one of the busiest times of the year for individual health insurance policies.
 While most brokers concentrate on selling to individuals and families, many of them are missing out on taking advantage of selling to small businesses during this time.

 The Affordable Care Act (ACA) designed the Small Business Health Options Program (SHOP Marketplace) to provide small employers with more choices for their healthcare plan.
 One of the aspects of the SHOP Marketplace that makes it appealing for small businesses is the Small Business Health Care Tax Credit available to some small employers.
 According to a recent IRS notice, the ongoing federal budget sequestration is going to have an impact on the Small Business Health Care Tax Credit program for tax-exempt employers.

 With open enrollment for health insurance coverage for 2015 right around the corner, many of the Marketplaces are releasing their approved individual and small employer health plan rates for 2015.
-This article provides an overview of available health insurance rates for Louisiana in 2015.
+This article provides an overview of available health insurance rates for Nevada in 2015.